prusa3d/Prusa-Connect-SDK-Printer/README.rst

     printer.loop()  # communication loop

-Or you can use
-Printer.from_config method, which know read these values from ini file.
+Or you can use `Printer.from_config()` method which reads these values from the ini file.

 .. code:: python